adamorucu/gpu-programming-course/hw_1/FDD3360HT23_HW1_Adam_Orucu.md

 ### 1
 - CPUs are faster and better at handling complex instructions
 - GPUs have a lot more cores which means they can work on a lot of tasks in parallel
+- CPUs usually have higher clock speeds and there fore can execute a single instruction faster than a GPU

 ### 2